jrief/django-formset/docs/source/conditionals.rst

 The ``condition`` can be any logical JavaScript expression.
 It can contain comparison operators such as ``==``, ``<`` or ``!=`` and logical operators such as ``&&``, ``||`` and ``!``.
-This conditional expression also has access to all the values inside the complete ``<django-formset>``.
+This conditional expression also has access to all the values in the complete context of ``<django-formset>``.
 Values from fields in the same form can be accessed using a relative path, starting with dot, for instance ``.fieldname``.
 Values from fields in other forms can be accessed by specifying the complete path to that field, for instance ``formname.fieldname``.
 This also works for deeply nested forms.

 .. note:: Fields using the conditionals ``show-if="…"`` or ``hide-if="…"`` shall use the attribute
 	``required=False`` during initialization.
 This is because otherwise Django's form validation rejects that field as required, meanwhile it has been hidden by the client.
-In case only visible fields are required, add some validation code to the ``clean()`` method of that form.
+In case only visible fields are required, adopt the validation code of the ``clean()``-method in the corresponding form class.

 Example Form